MNitin-Reddy/Attrition-HR-Data-Analysis-SQL/README.md

 # Super Store Analytics Project

 ## Introduction
-This project focuses on analyzing retail sales data spanning multiple branches and cities to uncover patterns in customer behavior, product performance, and revenue trends.
+This project analyses retail sales data spanning multiple branches and cities to uncover patterns in customer behavior, product performance, and revenue trends.
 Using SQL, we aim to explore key metrics such as branch-wise sales, product line preferences, payment methods, and time-based patterns to derive actionable business insights.

 ## Objective
 The objective is to evaluate branch and city performance, identify high-performing product lines, and understand customer preferences based on demographics, payment methods, and time of purchase.
 These insights will guide data-driven strategies to improve customer satisfaction, optimize product offerings, and maximize revenue.

 ## About Data
-This project's data was obtained from the Kaggle Walmart Sales Forecasting Competition and it encompasses sales transactions from three Walmart branches situated in Mandalay, Yangon, and Naypyitaw, respectively.
+This project's data was obtained from the Kaggle Superstore Sales Forecasting Competition and it encompasses sales transactions from three branches situated in Mandalay, Yangon, and Naypyitaw, respectively.
-The data contains 17 columns and 1000 rows:
 | Column            | Description                                   | Data Type        |
 |-------------------|-----------------------------------------------|------------------|
 | invoice_id        | Invoice of the sales made                     | VARCHAR(30)      |